-We’ve created a limited offer on our handsome litho-printed hardbacks (ends at midnight, Tuesday 7 May): choose either 3 hardbacks for £30 (saving £8.97) or 2 hardbacks for £22 (saving £3.98).
+We’ve created a limited offer on our handsome litho-printed hardbacks (ends at midnight, 12 August 2019): choose any 3 hardbacks for the price of 2 (saving £12.99).
 Payments are handled securely via PayPal (debit cards accepted via the ‘Check Out as a Guest’ option – no PayPal account required).
 All orders are carefully parcelled in robust packaging.
 You’ll also receive a free copy of our colour-themed pamphlet The Rose of Temperaments (featuring poems by Angelina D’Roza, A.B.
 Jackson, Chris Jones, Geraldine Monk, Helen Mort and Alistair Noon).

-The 11 hardbacks are: Meridian by Nancy Gaffield, Rock as Gloss by Mark Goodwin, Cazique by Matthew Clegg, The Grail Roads by Rob Hindle, Contraflow by Fay Musselwhite, Envies the Birds by Angelina D’Roza, Skin by Chris Jones, The Navigators by Matthew Clegg, Steps by Mark Goodwin, West North East by Matthew Clegg and The Footing anthology (scroll down for further details of each book; the hardbacks can also be ordered separately via these links).
+The 12 hardbacks are: Truth, Justice, and the Companionship of Owls by Peter Riley, Meridian by Nancy Gaffield, Rock as Gloss by Mark Goodwin, Cazique by Matthew Clegg, The Grail Roads by Rob Hindle, Contraflow by Fay Musselwhite, Envies the Birds by Angelina D’Roza, Skin by Chris Jones, The Navigators by Matthew Clegg, Steps by Mark Goodwin, West North East by Matthew Clegg and The Footing anthology (scroll down for further details of each book; the hardbacks can also be ordered separately via these links).
 To order, click on the relevant PayPal button below, and proceed to payment.
-After payment, please email Brian Lewis at firstname.lastname@example.org to confirm the titles you’ve ordered (e.g. The Grail Roads and Contraflow).
+After payment, please email Brian Lewis at email@example.com to confirm the titles you’ve ordered (e.g. Meridian, The Grail Roads and Contraflow).
 You can also let us know if you would like your order to be gift-wrapped and/or sent to a different address (at no extra cost), or if you have any further queries.
-All orders will be despatched within 24 hours.
+Orders are usually despatched within 24 hours.

 Meridian by Nancy Gaffield (2019)